craig-shenton/un-prince-en-avignon/README.md

 |                                                 |
 |Et l'enfant que j'étais                          |And the child that I was
 |Cueillait pour lui bien des roses                |Gathered for him many roses
-|En ce temps le bonheur était peu de choses       |In those days happiness was a small thing
+|En ce temps le bonheur était peu de choses       |In those days, happiness was a small thing
 |                                                 |
 |Il était un prince en Avignon                    |He was a prince in Avignon
 |Sans royaume, sans château, ni donjon            |Without kingdom, without castle, or a keep